IzzyCraze365/React-Game-Library/moshNotes.md

 - `<Fragment></Fragment>`
 - `<></>`

+## Props vs. State
+### Props
+- Input passed to a component
+- Similar to function args
+- Immutable (unchangable - ReadOnly)
+- Cause a re-render upon change

+### State
+- Data managed by a component
+- Similar to local variables
+- Mutable
+- Cause a re-render upon change

+## React Developer Tools
+- Extension is very helpful
+- Shows Components and Profiler
+- Components shows Props and what file renders it
+    - If you click they eye you can view the components matching DOM element.

 ## Shortcuts
 - `ctrl + D` = highlights all words for a quick replace.
 - You may need to use the arrow keys to capture all of the words.
+- `rafce` Works only if you have ES7+ React Extension you can type
+    - stands `React Arrow Function Component Export`

 ## Files Created
 - ListGroup.tsx
+- Alert.tsx
 ## Files Modified
 - main.tsx
 - App.tsx